kevin062397/TransactionUtility/README.md

 ## Usage

 - Click on **Open** on the top and choose the transaction file.
+- Enter the names and their aliases in the **Aliases** text field at the bottom if necessary.
+All aliases must be unique.
+Multiple aliases can represent the same name.
+A colon (`:`) is used to separate a pair of alias and name.
+A comma (`,`) is used to separate multiple pairs.
+Leading and trailing whitespace characters are omitted.
+An input example is `Alias1: Name1, Alias2: Name2`.
+During processing, aliases with be treated as the names they represent.

-- Enter the names in the **Filter** text field at the bottom if necessary.
+- Enter the names in the **Filter names** text field at the bottom if necessary.
 A comma (`,`) is used to separate multiple names.
-Only the records involving the names will be calculated and displayed.
+Leading and trailing whitespace characters are omitted.
+An input example is `Name1, Name2`.
+Only the records involving the names will be displayed.
 - Click on **Calculate** on the top and the result will be displayed in the text area in the center.
 - Click on **Save** on the top and the result will be saved to a file.

 ## Input Data Schema